6aika/sixodp/README.md

 - If you edit styles in /shared you need to compile the modified SASS-files (`npm run dev`).
 - If you edit Python code of the extensions, you need to restart the WSGI server (`vagrant ssh` and `sudo service apache2 restart`).
 - If you edit Javascript, you need to run the frontend build to compile and minify files (`vagrant ssh`, `cd /vagrant/ansible` and `ansible-playbook -v -i inventories/vagrant frontend-build.yml`).

+#### Pulling updates

+If there have been updates to submodules, run following commands:

+    git submodule sync (for making sure that submodule points at the corrent repository in the case that the repository has been forked) git submodule update --init --recursive

+### SSL certificates

+By default environments use self-signed certificates for HTTPS.
+To enable [Let's Encrypt](https://letsencrypt.org/) certificate add following to `environment-specific vars` ([Example](https://github.com/6aika/sixodp/blob/master/ansible/vars/environment-specific/generic-qa.yml#L35))

+    acmetool_hostnames:
+        - "{{ public_facing_hostname }}"
+        - some_alternative_example_domain

 ### Repository structure